sss294/Developing-and-Designing-Interactive-Devices/FinalProject.md

 1. Project plan: Big idea, timeline, parts needed, fall-back plan.

-2. Project plan: Big idea, timeline, parts needed, fall-back plan.

-Art installation that evokes the feelings of being overwhelmed, all-encompassing and emphatic.
+Create an Art installation that evokes the feelings of being overwhelmed, all-encompassing and emphatic.
 As people come close to the installation, the model will wrap around the person giving them an immersive experience.

 Timeline